ppprs/the_rules/rules.md

 #### A.2.2 | The Silver Ok

 You are the first loser, but that’s ok.
-You’re better than most so you get a low-five
+You’re better than most so you get a low-five.

 #### A.2.3 | The Bronze No